Royal-Navy/design-system/packages/docs-site/src/library/pages/components/progress-indicator.md

 The Progress Indicator should be used when processing or retrieving data.
 It should be used to convey a delay in the loading of data, indicating a network request may be taking longer than usual to complete.

+### Accessibility

+Where a widget of content is in a loading state the `aria-busy` attribute should be applied.
+This attribute indicates an element is being modified.

+The default value of `aria-busy` is false for all elements.
+When `aria-busy` is true for an element, assistive technologies may ignore changes to content owned by that element and then process all changes made during the busy period as a single, atomic update when aria-busy becomes false.

 <TabSet>
 <Tab title="Design">